 Nursery Care: We offer supervised nursery care for children ages birth-3 years old during the 10:30 AM worship service.

-Children’s Church: Children 4 through 8 years old are dismissed to join our Children’s Ministry Team upstairs just before the sermon portion of our worship service.
+Children’s Church: Children 4 years through 1st grade are dismissed to join our Children’s Ministry Team upstairs just before the sermon portion of our worship service.
 Children’s coloring and activity packets are available in the back of the worship center for parents to give to their older children during for the worship service.

 Weekly Community Groups